-- 1. Fully deductible.
-You can claim 100% of any expense which relates solely to the income-earning use of the holiday home. - Examples: Costs of advertising for guests, any additional insurance or rates you have to pay (over what you otherwise would) because you rent the property out. - 2.
-Not deductible.
-You can't claim any expenses relating to the private use of the holiday home. - Example: Costs of a boat and quad bike stored in a locked garage and unavailable to the people renting your holiday home. - 3.
-Apportioned.
+1. Fully deductible.
+You can claim 100% of any expense which relates solely to the income-earning use of the holiday home.

+Examples: Costs of advertising for guests, any additional insurance or rates you have to pay (over what you otherwise would) because you rent the holiday home out.

+2. Not deductible.
+You can't claim any expenses relating to the private use of the holiday home.

+Example: Costs of a boat and quad bike stored in a locked garage and unavailable to the people renting your holiday home.

+3. Apportioned.
 If an expense relates to both incomeearning use and private use, you need to apportion it using this formula:

-Expense $\times \frac{\text{income-earning days}}{\text{income-earning days} + \text{private-use days}}$
+Expense × income-earning days

+income-earning days + private-use days